On the Propagation of Low-Rate Measurement Error to Subgraph Counts in Large Networks: Background

 \subsection{Notation and Assumptions}

 By $G=(V,E)$ we will mean an undirected graph, with vertex set $V$ of cardinality $|V|$ and edge set $E$ of cardinality $|E|$.
 Much of the results that follow will be stated as a function of the number of vertices which, for notational convenience, we denote $n_v=|V|$.
+Let $\mu=\mu(G) = 2|E|/n_v$ correspond to the average degree of a vertex in $G$.
 We assume the vertex set $V$ is known but that the edge set $E$ is unknown.
 However, we assume there is information by which to construct an approximation to $E$ or, more formally, by which to infer $E$, as a set $\hat{E}$, yielding an inferred network graph $\hat{G}=(V,\hat{E})$.

 While there are many ways in practice by which the set $\hat{E}$ is obtained, one principled way of viewing the task is as one of performing $\binom{n_v}{2}$ hypothesis tests, using the data underlying the graph construction process as input, one for each of the vertex pairs $\left\{i,j\right\}$ in the network graph $G$.
 In some contexts, $\hat{G}$ is literally obtained through hypothesis testing procedures; for instance, in constructing some gene regulatory networks from microarray expression data.
-See~\cite[Ch 7]{kolaczyk2009statistical}, for example.
-Formally, in such cases we can think of $\hat{G}$ resulting from a collection of testing problems
+See~\citep[Ch 7]{kolaczyk2009statistical}, for example.
+Formally, in such cases we can think of $\hat{G}$ as resulting from a collection of testing problems

 for $\{i,j\}\in V^{(2)}$, where

 These tests amount to a collection of $\binom{n_v}{2}$ binary random variables $\left\{Y_{ij}:\left\{i,j\right\}\in V^{\left(2\right)}\right\}$, where